 A sewage lift station is an important component of many commercial septic systems.
 When yours breaks, the consequences can range from unpleasant smells and standing water to serious health violations.
 If your plumbing relies on a sewage lift station, you need support from the experts.
-Mr. Rooter® Plumbing of Greater Syracuse is proud to offer complete commercial septic services for businesses in Syracuse, Auburn and beyond — call us first for all your lift station repair needs.
+Mr. Rooter® Plumbing of Greater Syracuse is proud to offer complete commercial lift station septic services for businesses in Syracuse, Auburn and beyond — call us first for all your lift station repair needs.

 Sewage Lift Station Basics

-Understanding what a sewage lift station does and how it works is essential to being able to diagnose problems and knowing when repairs are necessary.
+Understanding what a sewage lift station does and how it works is essential to being able to diagnose lift station problems and knowing when repairs are necessary.
 You’ll find a sewage lift station in any business where a waste source (such as a toilet, garbage disposal or processing station) is located below the building’s septic tank or sewage drain.
-Because the system can’t rely on gravity alone to evacuate this waste, a sewage lift station is required.
+Because the system can’t rely on gravity alone to evacuate this waste, a waste lift station is required.
 Lift stations consist of a receiving well where wastewater is collected, a pump and power source to lift it upward, and a control panel with a high water alarm to oversee pump settings.
 Unfortunately, in commercial settings where large amounts of wastewater are processed, any of these components can require service.

 Sewage Lift Station Problems